Dicee/git-stats/README.md

 A simple mini-project using the Github V3 API for generating basic stats on Github repositories.
 I started this as a recreational full Javascript application (although I hate Javascript), but I ended up wanting to write a wrapper REST service in Scala to practice my favourite language.
 That's why there's a `full-js` and a `spray-based` folder.
 I won't work on the full JS application anymore, keeping it only for history.

+#### Note

+I zipped the contents of `full-js` so that Github does not count them as JS on the repository, since it is mostly a duplicate of the JS under `spray-based`.

 ##Technologies

 ### Client-side